denysboiko/denysboiko-cv/README.md

 Dec 2021 - Present

-* Development and maintenance of a set of microservices
+* Undertaken the migration of existing microservices to a custom in-house built orchestration framework used to model complex domain-specific business rules for inventory movement which generally improved fault tolerance, enhanced and simplified the configuration capabilities, and introduced advanced retry strategies
-* Migration of several microservices to a custom in-house built orchestration framework
+* Rewrote a substantial part of Java 11 codebase to Kotlin which significantly increased readability and maintainability, partly because the internal Async framework was replaced with Kotlin Coroutines
-* Partial migration of a codebase to Kotlin
+* Design and implementation of various Spring Batch jobs intended to modernize the existing batch processing infrastructure for improved logging, scalability, and flow control features
 * On-call support

 ### Software Engineer for an American insurance and financial services company (Global 500)